Protein Packed Healthy Mac and Cheese

 - 1 cup milk, I used unsweetened almond milk

 - 1 1/2 cups 6 oz reduced fat shredded cheddar cheese (more, if needed)*

 - Sea salt and pepper, to taste

-- Bring a large pot of water to a boil.
+- Boil pasta & broccoli: Bring a large pot of water to a boil.
 Add chickpea rotini pasta, return to a boil and cook for a total of 8 minutes, adding in the broccoli florets at the four minute mark.
 Drain pasta and broccoli.

-- Serve immediately with additional salt and pepper, if needed.
+- Serve: Serve immediately with additional salt and pepper, if needed.

-- I used organic Irish cheddar cheese and shredded it myself, but you can use whatever you prefer including reduced fat cheddar cheese.
+- Cheese: I used organic Irish cheddar cheese and shredded it myself.
+In case you were wondering, let me just confirm that real cheese is 100x better than powdered cheese or even pre-shredded cheese.
+Fresh is always better and shredding the cheese takes no time at all.
+However, you can use whatever you prefer including reduced fat cheddar cheese.

-- If you want to make this recipe vegan or dairy-free you can use vegan butter, vegan shredded cheddar cheese and 1 Tablespoon of vegan cream cheese instead of the spreadable cheese wedge.
+- Vegan + Dairy Free: If you want to make this recipe vegan or dairy-free you can use vegan butter, vegan shredded cheddar cheese and 1 Tablespoon of vegan cream cheese instead of the spreadable cheese wedge.